Lower Western Weather

 Lower Western Forecast

-Tuesday Partly cloudy.
-Light winds becoming SW 15 to 20 km/h during the morning then tending NW/SW 25 to 35 km/h during the day.
+Wednesday Sunny.
+Light winds becoming N/NW 15 to 25 km/h during the morning then tending NW/SW 25 to 35 km/h during the day.

 Lower Western Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||10||25||20%||< 1mm||Nil||SSE 27||52||SSE 29||30|

 Emergency services are preparing for the worst as Tropical Cyclone Debbie bears down on Queensland's Whitsunday coast.